Henry Scarr: History

 Henry Scarr began his career in shipbuilding working with his brother Joseph in a yard at Beverley on the River Hull.
 The output from the yard included steel steam tugs, including Southern Cross, which was completed in 1896 for the City Steam Towing Company.
 It was fitted with a 200 ihp steam engine, and was still operational in 1921, when it became one of the first tugs owned by the newly formed United Towing Company.
 The partnership between the brothers was dissolved in 1897, and Henry moved to Hessle.
-The shipyard which he bought constructed wooden ships, including sloops and small pleasure craft, but after he took it over, the building of wooden ships ceased, and only iron and steel ships were produced.
+The shipyard, which he bought and constructed wooden ships, including sloops and small pleasure craft, but after he took it over, the building of wooden ships ceased, and only iron and steel ships were produced.
 He advertised that the slipway at the yard was suitable for ships up to 100 ft long.

 Scarr continued the numbering sequence for ships which had been used at Beverley, which consisted of an initial 'S' and a yard number.
 Thus Southern Cross, which was built at Beverley, was S.80, and S.123 was built at Hessle just five years later, being launched on 23 March 1901.
 The ship was named Pioneer and was a steel coasting steamer, which was 98.5 by 18 ft with a draught of 7.5 ft.
 It was fitted with a 125 ihp engine and was supplied to the Goole-based company of J H Wetherall.
 It became the first seagoing ship to reach Leeds on the newly enlarged Aire and Calder Navigation, after having travelled to Cornwall to pick up 100 tons of china clay from the port of Fowey.
 It reached Leeds in August 1901, after a difficult passage along the navigation, caused by the fact that its draught was at the extreme limit of the designed depth of the canal, and that its funnel and mast were too tall to fit under most of the bridges, requiring them to be lowered many times.

 The yard built a variety of ships, including steel sloops, such as Kate, which had works number S.164 and was launched on 22 February 1906.
 It was built for Barracloughs, and was 65 by 16 ft with a draught of 7.5 ft.
 Despite the industrial nature of its normal tasks, it also took part in sloop races, held annually at Barton-upon-Humber until 1929.
 Not all of the ships remained in their original state, for S.315 Eleanor B, launched on 6 October 1923, was built as a Sheffield-sized sailing keel, but the masts were removed in 1946, and a 40 bhp diesel engine was fitted.
 Sheffield sized boats were a maximum of 61.5 by 15.5 ft, enabling them to fit through the locks on the Sheffield and South Yorkshire Navigation.